Recife Air Force Base

-It shares some facilities with Recife/Guararapes–Gilberto Freyre International Airport.
+It shared some facilities with Recife/Guararapes–Gilberto Freyre International Airport.

 History

 Recife Air Force Base was created on 24 July 1941 by Decree 3,459.

+The Air Force Base was decommissioned on July 24, 2024.

 Units

-Since January 2017 there are no permanent flying units assigned to Recife Air Force Base.
+Since January 2017, there were no permanent flying units assigned to Recife Air Force Base.
 Whenever needed, the aerodrome is used as a support facility to other air units of the Brazilian Air Force, Navy and Army.

-Former Units
+Former units

 May 1969–January 2018: 2nd Squadron of Air Transportation (2°ETA) Pastor.
 The squadron was moved to Natal Air Force Base.

 Access

-The base is located 14 km from downtown Recife.
+The base was located 14 km from downtown Recife.